carmencchow/cyclistic_casestudy/README.md

   * Partnering with the city's largest employers to offer employee corporate passes.

 The recommendations above will help Cyclistic boost conversion rates while continuing to provide affordable, sustainable transportation to all riders.
 Ultimately, Cyclistic's continued success depends on their ability to stay aware of the needs of its evolving customer base, and that can be achieved through continued data collection and analysis.
+Part of their strategy to grow and retrain long-term users.